jaeyk/jaeyk.github.io/index.md

 ## Research agenda

-My research lies at the intersection of political science, public policy, and data science.
+My research agenda lies at the intersection of political science, public policy, and data science.
 I use quantitative and mixed methods to examine what makes civic engagement, political participation, and policy implementation efficient and equitable.
 I also investigate how these factors interact and shape the structure of policy governance.
 Additionally, I study the variation of anti-immigrant politics and their resistance, as well as the political patterns of online harm and digital inequality.
 My primary research focus is on the United States, Canada, and East Asia.

 ## Research pipeline